HITB-CyberWeek/proctf-2021/writeups/genealogy/genealogy.writeup.md

 - https://crypto.stackexchange.com/questions/11125/why-does-only-length-prepending-improve-the-security-of-cbc-mac/11152#11152

 In other words, we can construct three messages `M1`, `M2`, `M3`, request to sign them, and later build the signature for another message (`M4`) which our service didn't sign.
 How does it work?
-Simple enough!
+Easy enough!

 1. Choose `M1` randomly.
 1. Choose `M2` randomly, but with the same length.